yusuke61/tfe_scripts/README.md

 18. estimate_average_Qvalue_for_reviewer3.py  <-- makes SupFig20
 19. find_the_best_fittingcurve.v2.py   		     <-- makes SupFig21&22

+Note
-Note that these scripts are not completely cleaned up so that a part of the scripts contain processes, such as methodological or parameter sensitivity tests.
+- these scripts are not completely cleaned up so that a part of the scripts contain processes, such as methodological or parameter sensitivity tests.
+- Several script names and codes include the term, TPCD.
+TFE (Time of the First Emergence of unprecedented regional drought condition) was called TPCD (Timing of Perception Change regarding Drought) in the early stage of the study.